Startr/WEB-Sage.Education-docs/docs/tutorials/integrations/deepseekr1-dynamic.md

 `/Users/tim/Downloads/DeepSeek-R1-GGUF/DeepSeek-R1-UD-IQ1_S/DeepSeek-R1-UD-IQ1_S-00001-of-00003.gguf`.
 :::

-## Step 3: Make Sure Open WebUI is Installed and Running
+## Step 3: Make Sure Sage WebUI is Installed and Running

-If you don’t already have **Open WebUI** installed, no worries!
+If you don’t already have **Sage WebUI** installed, no worries!
 It’s a simple setup.
-Just follow the [Open WebUI documentation here](https://docs.openwebui.com/).
+Just follow the [Sage WebUI documentation here](https://docs.openwebui.com/).
 Once installed, start the application — we’ll connect it in a later step to interact with the DeepSeek-R1 model.

 ## Step 4: Serve the Model Using Llama.cpp